-Steps What it is about Who are involved How it is done Output analysis This step focuses on exploring how the people live their daily lives and with what outcomes.
-BO members Community leaders Development agencies in the area Ask the people to describe their community by exploring (see Template 2): What their ethnicity, religion, and its social relations are What life is like in a typical homestead in 24Hrs and in varying seasons (depending on the year) How money, food and nutrition is accessed and utilized Access to basic services like safe water and sanitation, education, health, roads, etc The negative/positive trends their lives have taken over the last few years and possible reasons Also ask the participants, for old CBOs, to provide critical information about their organization like: Prevailing livelihood practices identified 2.
+Steps What it is about Who are involved How it is done Output 1.
+Situation analysis This step focuses on exploring how the people live their daily lives and with what outcomes.
+BO members Community leaders Development agencies in the area Ask the people to describe their community by exploring (see Template 2): What their ethnicity, religion, and its social relations are What life is like in a typical homestead in 24Hrs and in varying seasons (depending on the year) How money, food and nutrition is accessed and utilized Access to basic services like safe water and sanitation, education, health, roads, etc The negative/positive trends their lives have taken over the last few years and possible reasons Also ask the participants, for old CBOs, to provide critical information about their organization like: When it was formed, by who and why How it is governed and changes if any in leadership, why (note the names of the leaders and their telephone contacts) The legality of the BO and its interface with government and other development agencies (also noting why such relationships have not yielded as expected) What it has been doing and with what successes and constraints development agencies in the area.
+What it has been doing and with what successes and constraints development agencies in the area.
+What it heas been doing and with what successes and constraints Measure to collect corroborating information from institutions and other development agencies in the area.
+Prevailing livelihood practices identified 2.
 Envisioning the future This is about looking at a positive life in "paradise" by exploring what "I/We" LOVE to have in order to LIVE as"angels" in heaven BO members Community leaders Development agencies in the area Ask the people to describe the kind of life they have all along wished to live and cherish and Explore what a good life looks like in their own perception (as women, youths, men, leaders, OVCs, PWD, PLWA) Through dialogue and ranking methods, prioritize in order of importance the 1st 3 good life focus for which the people can stake their lives Future aspirations/goals identifed 3.
 Constraint analysis Emphasis here is paid on exploring why the community has not been able to achieve their listed life desires all these years BO members Community leaders Development agencies in the area For each prioritized desired good life, explore what the constraining factors (both internal and external to the community) have been.
 Note that the key issue here is that, had these factors not been in place, would life have been any better? (see part of Template 3 column 2) Weaknesses curtailing the achievements of aspirations/goal identified